risingwavelabs/risingwave-docs-legacy/docs/manage/node-specific-configurations.md

 Any items present in `risingwave.toml` will override the default values in the source code.
 If no configuration file is specified, the default values in `/risingwave/src/common/src/config.rs` will be used.

-To know more details about the parameters in the configuration file, you can visit the [RisingWave configuration files directory](https://github.com/risingwavelabs/risingwave/tree/main/src/config).
-You will find various information there, like the [definitions and default values of these parameters](https://github.com/risingwavelabs/risingwave/blob/main/src/config/docs.md).
+For more details about the parameters in the configuration file, see [RisingWave configuration files directory](https://github.com/risingwavelabs/risingwave/tree/main/src/config).
+There you'll find information like the [definitions and default values of these parameters](https://github.com/risingwavelabs/risingwave/blob/main/src/config/docs.md).

 ## Node-specific configurations